 Meta tag - Descriptive information attached to a web page or page element (such as an image or a video) that will be visible to Google and used for crawling and indexing content.
 Check out our top tips for optimising your meta tags.

 No follow link - A link appearing on a web page that points to a page on a separate website.
 Adding a “no follow” tag will mean Google uses the link to discover and index the page but does not use the link as a ranking signal.
+Sites can use “no follow” links to discourage spammers from targeting them.
+Links in Tweets, for example, are “no follow”.

 On-page SEO - Strategies and tactics designed to make web pages easier for Google to crawl and index.
 On-page SEO refers to changes or improvements to the site and excludes off-page elements, such as link building.
+Read more about on-page SEO and other search tips from sites that rank well.

 Page Rank - Named after Google co-founder Larry Page, Page Rank is the weighting or authority Google assigns to a particular web page.
 Page Rank scores are available through various free online tools, although “Toolbar Page Rank” lags the actual Page Rank Google uses, often by some months.
 Page Rank uses a logarithmic scale, so it is not a simple mark out of 10.